Types of Companies in Australia: Which is Best for You?

 Three of the most common business entity types in Australia

-Another popular business structure for small business in Australia is a Trust.
+Yes, trusts are allowed in Australia.
 Family-owned businesses generally use discretionary trusts, while larger businesses with more than one family involved tending to use unit (or fixed) trusts.
-Trusts are not separate legal entities and do not pay tax in their own right, provided that all of the Trust’s income is distributed to its beneficiaries.
-The beneficiaries will then be liable to pay their own personal income tax on such earnings.
 Trusts are established by deed and do not have to register with the Australian companies registrar (“ASIC”).
 As with companies and partnerships, trusts carrying on a business must apply for an Australian Business Number and Tax File Number.
-You’ll need to appoint a trustee and a public officer who is resident in Australia.
-The trust’s beneficiaries are able to reside in other territories, although withholding taxes may to distributions to non-resident beneficiaries.

 Let Biz Latin Hub Help You